Topic

 New York City Department of Health and Mental Hygiene (DOHMH)

-The DOHMH is responsible for studying and addressing the health effects of noise pollution in the city.
-They conduct research on the impacts of noise on public health and develop programs to address noise-related health issues.
+DOHMH studies and addresses the health impacts of noise pollution in the city.
+It conducts research on how noise affects public health and develops programs to mitigate noise-related health issues.
+The department recognizes noise as a significant public health concern, citing risks such as hearing loss, stress, and cardiovascular effects.
 Mayor’s Management Report

 New York City Police Department (NYPD)

-The NYPD responds to noise complaints related to disorderly conduct, loud music from vehicles, and other public disturbances.
-Issues summonses or makes arrests for violations of the law.
+NYPD responds to noise complaints related to disorderly conduct, loud music from vehicles, and public disturbances.
+Officers can issue summonses or make arrests for violations of noise-related laws and ordinances.
 Mayor’s Managment Report

 New York City Housing Authority (NYCHA)

-NYCHA addresses noise complaints from residents living in NYCHA public housing developments.
-It also enforces noise regulations specific to NYCHA properties.
+NYCHA addresses noise complaints from residents in public housing developments and enforces noise regulations specific to NYCHA properties.

 Mayor’s Management Report